-In addition to the requirements set forth in Rule 5.01(A), the attorney shall designate whether or not taxes are challenged as to the amount and/or as to priority of first and best lien.
-The attorney shall also designate whether or not the property is owner occupied, tenant occupied, or vacant.
-If the status of occupancy is unknown at the time of the filing of the complaint, the attorney shall certify the property's status by the way of affidavit within 30 days of filing the foreclosure complaint.
+In addition to the requirements set forth in Gen. R. 4.01(A), the attorney shall designate whether taxes are challenged as to the amount and/or as to priority of first and best lien.

+The attorney shall also designate whether the property is owner occupied, tenant occupied, or vacant.
+If the status of occupancy is unknown at the time of the filing of the complaint, the attorney shall certify the property's status by affidavit within thirty days of filing the foreclosure complaint.

 By submitting the case designation sheet, the attorney shall affirm that the name and direct telephone number of an individual with authority to reach a settlement in the matter is available upon request by a party or their legal counsel.